Col du Pré

 Maximum gradient: 11%

-Cycling time up Col du Pré from Col de Méraillet
+Time to climb Col du Pré by bike from Col de Méraillet

 - At 7 km/h: 45'